SITE MENU

 It is at the end of the Road to the Isles and is an ideal place to stop overnight if you are catching the ferry to Armadale on Skye.
 It is worth staying a little longer to take a cruise to the Small Isles.

 Mallaig is the end of the scenic railway line from Fort William.
 Next to the train station is the Mallaig Heritage Centre which explains all you need to know about the history of the local fishing industry and the building of the famous West Highland railway line.
 It includes a multimedia display, film show, lifeboat exhibition, gift shop and model railway.
-Visit their web site for full details.

 When the fishing boats have just come in with their catches, you might see some seals in the harbour looking for the odd fish that could come their way.